voiio/voiio.github.io/scss-style-guide.md

 <div class="my_custom_class"></div>
 ```

 ```scss
 .my_custom_class {
 	@extend .box, .grid__space__y;
 }
 ```

-## Why

-- We want to prevent that we end up with a lot of classe in the html.
-- Also we want to be able to easily identify where a style is coming from.

 # Rule two

 Only modify elements by directly assigning a class.

+## Why

+- Make styling explicit.
+- Keep a low css specifity.
+- Prevent indirect styling that would not be visible by the class name (less obvious and clean).

 ## Don't